ysugimoto/grpc-graphql-gateway/README.md

 ## Usage

-Please replace fowling `[your/project]` section to your appropriate project.
+Please replace  `[your/project]` section to your appropriate project.

 ### Write Protocol Buffers